idyll-lang/fidyll/README.md

 Research project for cross-platform Idyll projects.

-**Note: This code is not yet hosted on NPM.
+**Note: This code is a research prototype not yet hosted on NPM or ready for public consumption.
 Use at your own peril for now.**

 ## Installation